turner-industries/formik-semantic-ui/README.md

 - Defaults to `Input` if type is unknown
 - Unknown types pass their `type` to `Input type={type}`
 - You can provide an initial value
-- Ver basic width via `fieldProps`
+- Very basic width via `fieldProps`

 ### TODO: